 - microgreens (for serving, optional)

-Heat 1 tablespoon of the olive oil in a medium skillet over medium heat.
+- Heat 1 tablespoon of the olive oil in a medium skillet over medium heat.
 Add the onion and cook until soft, about 3 minutes.
 Add 1½ cups of corn kernels and the whole crushed garlic cloves and cook until tender, about 3 minutes more.
-Transfer to a blender with the cashews, water, lemon juice, smoked paprika, the ½ teaspoon of sea salt, and a few grinds of black pepper.
+Transfer to a blender and add the milky corn liquid, cashews, water, lemon juice, smoked paprika, the ½ teaspoon of sea salt, and a few grinds of black pepper.
 Blend until creamy, adding more water as needed to create a pourable consistency.
 Set aside.